Toyota Corolla (E100): Asia

 In the Philippines, the E100 Corolla is nicknamed "Big Body".
 Three variants of the E100 Corolla were sold there; XL, XE, and GLi.
 The XL and XE both offered the 1.3-litre, carbureted 2E engine, with the latter enjoying extra features like power steering, alloy wheels, digital clock and tachometer.
 The GLi received a 1.6-litre fuel-injected motor (4A-FE).
 The top model was offered in both 5-speed manual and 4-speed automatic transmissions, while the XL and XE both only came with the manual.
 This generation of the Corolla was the first 1.6-litre car to introduce 14 in alloy wheels to the country in 1992.
 Other pioneer features that followed were rear seatbelts, front cup holders (late 1994) and a driver's airbag (late 1995).
 ABS followed during its later years.

 In Thailand, this generation of Corolla is nicknamed "3 Ovals" or Sam Huang, due to its first usage of the current Toyota Logo.
-Launched in March 1992, Four variants were offered in the pre-facelift model; 1.3 DX, 1.3 GX, 1.6 GXi and the 1.6 LX Limited.
-The former two both offered the 1.3-litre, carbureted 2E engine paired with 5-speed manual transmission, while the latter two received the larger 1.6 litre fuel-injected 4A-FE engine paired with both 5-speed manual (GXi only) and 4-speed automatic transmissions, while the LX Limited was Imported from Japan and it was Limited to 1,000 units.
+Launched in March 1992, Four variants were offered in the pre-facelift model; 1.3 XL, 1.3 GL, 1.6 GLi and the 1.6 LX Limited.
+The former two both offered the 1.3-litre, carbureted 2E engine paired with 5-speed manual transmission, while the latter two received the larger 1.6 litre fuel-injected 4A-FE engine paired with both 5-speed manual and 4-speed automatic transmissions, while the LX Limited was Imported from Japan and it was Limited to 1,000 units.
 This generation of the Corolla was the last to use carbureted engines and only offered fuel-injected engines starting from the facelifted model.